WebAhead/master-reference/cooperative-structures/intro-to-cooperation.md

-# Cooperation at Founders & Coders: an Introduction
+# Cooperation at Founders and Coders: an Introduction

 ### History